RedHatNordicsSA/ansible-roadshow/labs/lab-8/README.md

-# Installing wildfly and nginx from Tower
+# Installing WildFly and Nginx from Tower

-As the good developer you are, you want to make your playbooks for provisioning the wildfly app available for the whole organization to run and benefit from.
+As the good developer you are, you want to make your playbooks for provisioning the WildFly app available for the whole organization to run and benefit from.
 This lab will describe how you can do so.

-First you need to instruct Ansible Tower to use the nginx module.
-You could install the module on Tower as previously, but this would have the unwanted effect that all projects on the Tower server would rely on this module.
-Furthermore the Tower server now needs special care if you need to reinstall it.
-Instead we'll instruct Tower to include the nginx module as part of our project.
+First you need to instruct Ansible Tower to use the Nginx module.
+You could install the module on Ansible Tower as previously, but this would have the unwanted effect that all projects on the Ansible Tower server would rely on this module.
+Furthermore the Ansible Tower server now needs special care if you need to reinstall it.
+Instead we'll instruct Ansible Tower to include the Nginx module as part of our project.
 To do so, add a file *$WORK_DIR/roles* called *requirements.yml*, with the following content
 ```
 ---
 - src: https://github.com/nginxinc/ansible-role-nginx